News

 He also cautioned that demand still moves through a process, mechanism and buying cycle, with execution and deployment required before revenue accelerates.

-That distinction matters for cybersecurity software and hardware suppliers exposed to the AI data center buildout.
+That difference changes the story for cybersecurity software and hardware suppliers exposed to the AI data center buildout.

 New AI workloads may create more need for protection, but chips, server racks and related infrastructure still have to be ordered, supplied, installed, configured and brought online before security demand fully appears in reported results.